 Mapping out your monthly spending is crucial.
 By separating essential from non-essential expenses, you get a clearer picture.

 This distinction makes it easier to spot areas ripe for cutting.
-Understanding where your money goes each month is the first step to regaining control.
+The first step to regaining control is understanding where your money goes each month.

 Trimming the Extras